spencejs/Basis/README.md

 ### /includes/basis-options.php

-Basis comes loaded with the **Options Framework v1.6 from [WPTheming.com](http://www.wptheming.com)**, which allows you to easily create a full-featured Theme Options page.
+Basis comes loaded with the **[WordPress Theme Customizer Boilerplate](https://github.com/slobodan/WordPress-Theme-Customizer-Boilerplate) from Slobodan**, which allows you to easily add new panels and options to the theme customizer page.
+The options you add here can be used for all sorts of things in your theme, like theme images, custom text, etcetera.
 This file contains a series of example tabs and fields.
-The final tab provides a field for Google Analytics code, which is actually used in the theme.
+The first tab provides a field for Google Analytics code, which is actually used in the theme.
 If you remove this option, please also remove the call for the option data in the basis-enqueue.php file.

-For more information on using the Options Framework, visit [wptheming.com](http://www.wptheming.com).
+For more information on using the WordPress Theme Customizer Boilerplate, visit [the Github repo](https://github.com/slobodan/WordPress-Theme-Customizer-Boilerplate).

 ### /includes/basis-sidebars.php